array-api-extra¶

 Note

-Some functions may only work with array libraries supported by array-api-compat.
-This will be clearly indicated in the docs.
+Some functions may only work with specific array libraries supported by array-api-compat.
+This should be clearly indicated in the docs - please open an issue if this is not the case!

 Functions that are in-scope for this library will: